niclake/niclake.github.io/src/posts/2009/2009-11-03-the-winds-of-change.md

 title: "The Winds of Change"
 date: "2009-11-03"
 tags:
-  - "life"
+  - "Personal"
-  - "simple-pleasures"
+  - "Simple Pleasures"
-  - "thoughts"
+  - "Thoughts"
 ---

 I've noticed that people nowadays really look at change in a very narrow way.
 Not saying that this is a bad thing at all, but it's an observation.